 Denver Museum of Miniatures, Dolls and Toys

-You'll find more than 20,000 miniatures, toys, and dolls inside this museum, which recently moved to a new location in nearby Lakewood.
+You'll find more than 20,000 miniatures, toys, and dolls inside this museum, which recently moved from Denver to a new location in nearby Lakewood.
 One of the best times to visit is during their fall show.
 In addition to having lots of minis for sale, they also hold many different seminars and workshops.
 Check their website often to learn about events held all year long.

 The Mini Time Machine